Originally published July 17, 2019, updated for August 2025.

 You can also scroll all the way down to the bottom of the document to see what Windows estimates your battery life to be in hours, though this obviously depends on a lot of factors (like whether you’re browsing the web, watching videos, or playing games), so don’t take it at face value.

 If your battery’s health has degraded to the point where you’re cursing yourself every time it drops to zero, you can restore its original longevity by replacing the battery.
-You can buy replacement batteries in the iFixit parts store for a number of Windows laptops.
+You can buy replacement batteries in the iFixit parts store for a number of Windows laptops from different manufacturers.
 Depending on the model of your laptop, these can range anywhere from $30 to $120, which is a small price to pay for getting a few more years out of a multi-hundred-dollar computer.
 Once you’ve got your battery, check out our free laptop repair guides for instructions on how to perform the swap.

 Check Your Battery Health on a Mac

-MacBook users are presented with two ways to gauge the status of their battery.
+MacBook users are presented with two ways to check the status of their battery.
 Please note that the steps and information available might differ for Macs that run older versions of macOS than Sonoma (macOS 14).

 To quickly check your battery health, click the Apple logo in the upper left corner of your screen, select System Settings, and then select Battery.
 You can also access the battery settings via the battery icon in the menu bar.
-The battery settings will indicate a status of either “Normal” or “Service Recommended,” with the latter indicating component degradation.
-MacBooks with Apple Silicon chips will even provide a percentage of battery capacity relative to when it was new.

 To get the exact cycle count, use the System Information application in macOS.
 You can access System Information by searching for it using Spotlight or by finding it in the Utilities subfolder of the Applications folder.
 After opening it, scroll down to “Power” in the left sidebar and select it.

 If your MacBook just isn’t holding the charge it once did, consider replacing the battery yourself.
-We sell replacement batteries for the MacBook Pro, MacBook Air, and other Mac machines along with the tools you’ll need to perform the job.
-We’ll even show you how to do it with our handy MacBook repair guides.
+We sell replacement batteries for the MacBook Pro, MacBook Air, and MacBook along with the tools you’ll need to perform the job.
+We’ll even show you how to do it with our handy Mac Laptop repair guides.

 MacBook Air 13″ Early 2017 Battery Replacement